howardhall/java-data-structs/README.md

 # Some data structures in java
-Some of the names may vary from the more common name, this is to be a bit more descriptive.
+- Some of the names may vary from the more common name, this is to be a bit more descriptive.
+- Documentation is hosted at http://howardhx.ml/jds/ last updated 03/03/2019.
+- Custom CSS for javadocs is from https://github.com/nisrulz/javadoc-themer
 ## Comparison of List implementations
 #### ArrayList
 List implementation using a resizable array.